-3. Beyond the Golden Rule Interview & Class Presentation; Summary of Key Learnings and presentation dates TBD (10%)
+3. Beyond the Golden Rule Interview & Class Presentation; Summary of Key Learnings DUE by start of class, Nov.
+17, with presentations between Nov.
+7 - Dec.
+8 (5%)

 Many of us have been taught the Golden Rule, "Do unto others as you would have them do unto you".
 This adage has perhaps guided our treatment of others through the years.
 Despite the rule's prominence in commonsense ethics, in facing their day-to-day challenges, leaders may need to embrace a more complex code of ethical behavior than they may have learned as children.
 Real morality is not binary; it comes in many shades of gray.
 Leaders need moral codes that are as complex, varied, and subtle as the situations in which they find themselves.
 This does not mean abandoning basic values or embracing moral relativism.
 What it does mean is that over the course of a career, leaders may have to embrace a wide set of human values.